 1. Do a Reputable Buyer Research

 There are plenty of buyers and sellers of diamond jewelry, some being authentic and genuine, and others, scammers.
-Thorough research will help you find a reputable buyer, and you will get the right price for your diamond jewelery.
+Thorough research will help you find a reputable buyer, and you will get the right place to turn your jewelry into cash as well as a price for your diamond jewelry.

 Consider a company that has better business bureau accreditations and credible views online.
 The buyer should offer free and transparent services.
 They should have diamond experts in-house, or be able to recommend someone, who has had training with the Gemological Institute of America (GIA).